saqib0095/Advize/README.md

+RUN these commands before use:

+PHP artisan migrate

 We are an online retailer specialising in technology books.
 We have a legacy system which is proving difficult to maintain and currently has no test coverage that we are looking to replace.
 We are looking to build a RESTful json API.
 You have been tasked with developing